-North American propane export levels continued to be high through the second quarter, resulting in strong propane pricing and contribution for the period.
+North American propane export levels continued to be high through the third quarter, resulting in strong propane pricing and contribution for the period.
 Propane demand is anticipated to be strong for the remainder of the year due to continued high export levels and demand from Europe and Asia.
 Access to Keyera's cavern storage and rail terminals provides the Marketing segment with a competitive advantage as it can store and transport product to the highest value domestic or export markets throughout the year.

-With strong contribution from the first half of the year, Keyera now expects its Marketing segment will generate realized margin of between \$450 million and \$480 million in 2024.
+With strong financial results through the first nine months of the year, Keyera expects its Marketing segment will generate realized margin of between \$450 million and \$480 million in 2024.
 This range assumes: i) the AEF facility, operates at capacity for the remainder of the year; ii) there are no significant logistics or transportation curtailments; and iii) current forward commodity pricing for unhedged volumes for the remainder of the year.